 Carrier status: There is no evidence to indicate the existence of the carrier state in recovered animals.
-Experimentally, AHS can be transmitted between horses by injection of blood or organ suspensions, especially when administered by the intravenous route.

 Shedding period: There is no known shedding of the AHS virus.

 Severity: Severity of the disease varies among members of the family Equidae.
 Horses and mules are most susceptible, experiencing severe disease and very high case-fatality rates (> 90%).
 European and Asian donkeys are less susceptible, with mortality rates of 5-10%.
 African donkeys and zebras are least susceptible, rarely experiencing significant disease or mortality.